CraftyKoala/helm4home/README.md

 ## TL;DR;
 - Simple way of running a few containers in Kubernetes (K3S).
 - No Scaling, no RBAC, no service mesh
-- All of them are linux/arm(V7) compatible
+- All charts are linux/arm(V7) compatible

 ## Prerequisites
 - Helm Version 3 required